f5devcentral/vscode-f5/README.md

 HTTP/422 responses - Can happen for a handful of reasons:

-- Getting DO declaration when device has settings DO can configure but device was not deployed with DO (it can't manage the settings that are already there)
+- Getting DO declaration when the device has settings DO can configure but the device was not deployed with DO (it can't manage the settings that are already there)
 - Improperly formatted/wrong declaration
   - Sometimes this is from the '$schema' reference in the declaration
 - Sometimes you can fix a DO HTTP/400 response by overwriting with a clean/updated declaration